waiwera/waiwera/doc/user/installation.rst

 For Windows users, Windows 10 is recommended for running Waiwera via Docker.
 On Windows 7, it should still work, but Docker uses different underlying technology (based on virtual machines) which is slower and less reliable.

+.. index:: Docker; running

 Running Waiwera using Docker
 ----------------------------

 Waiwera provides a Python script to simplify running the Waiwera Docker container.
 This script will check if the Waiwera Docker container image is already installed on your system, and if not, it will automatically install it before running your Waiwera model.
 It also handles the sharing of files between the Docker container and your system.
 For more details, see *TODO link to running Docker section*.

+.. index:: Waiwera; building
+.. _native_linux_build:

 Native Linux build
 ==================

 For building a native Waiwera executable on Linux, Waiwera uses the `Ansible <https://www.ansible.com/>`_ deployment system, which automates the build process.
-This includes checking if the necessary tools (e.g. compilers, build tools) are present on your system, installing them if they are not, building Waiwera's dependency libraries (e.g. `PETSc <https://www.mcs.anl.gov/petsc/>`_), and building Waiwera itself.
+This includes checking if the necessary tools (e.g. compilers, build tools) are present on your system, installing them if they are not, building Waiwera's dependency libraries (e.g. `PETSc <https://www.mcs.anl.gov/petsc/>`_), and building Waiwera itself (which is carried out using the `Meson <https://mesonbuild.com/>`_ build system).

+.. index:: Ansible

 Install Ansible
 ---------------